Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/Lessons/11-More-Authentication/README.md

 With a partner, complete this [Scotch.io tutorial](https://scotch.io/tutorials/authenticate-a-node-es6-api-with-json-web-tokens) on using JWT authentication in Node.js.

+## Wrap-Up

+Fill out our [Vibe Check form](https://make.sc/bew1.3-vibe-check) with any feedback you have for the class.

 ## Final Project Work Time

 Continue to work on your final project.
 Submit your Project Phase 2 via [Gradescope](https://gradescope.com).